 What types of students do you counsel?

 All types!
 Crimson College Consulting works with college-bound students from public, private and parochial schools as well as transfer students.
 Many of our clients are in the top quarter of their graduating class; in fact, 26% of high-achieving high school seniors hire an independent college consultant (source: Lipman Hearne/NRCCUA).
 However, we also counsel students who have an IEP or 504 plan to help them identify schools that can provide the appropriate level of support to ensure a successful college experience.
 Some of our clients are artists or musicians who are seeking help with their application portfolios or auditions.
 Others are hoping to be admitted to one of the US military academies.
 Some want to find a college that is a good choice given their religious beliefs.
-With several graduate degrees and many years of counseling experience, Marie is also particularly sensitive when working with students who have mental health challenges, serious allergies and illnesses; those who are in recovery; those who are grieving the death of a parent or sibling; and those who are members of the LGBTQ community.
+With several graduate degrees and many years of counseling experience, Marie is also particularly sensitive when working with students who have physical or mental health challenges, those who are grieving the death of a parent or sibling, and those who are members of the LGBTQ+ community.

 Do you help students receive scholarships?

 YES!
 In fact, 100% of our students (including those with GPAs lower than 3.0) have been offered merit scholarships in amounts at least 8x greater than our comprehensive package fees!
 These merit scholarships are awarded to students by colleges based on academics, athletics, musical abilities, community service and leadership rather than a family’s financial needs.
 One of our areas of expertise is advising students how to highlight their individual talents in order to receive multiple scholarships.